Skip to main content Skip to page footer

 From Grafing town to Reitmehring

-Suitable for touring bikes, mountain bikes and pedelecs.
-Around 22 km of the tour is on tarmac; the route mostly leads along quiet side roads, farm and forest tracks or cycle paths.
+Suitable for touring bikes, mountain bikes and e-bikes.
+Around 22 km of the route is on tarmac; the route mostly follows quiet side roads, farm tracks, forest paths or cycle paths.

 Starting point: